Scope 1, 2, and 3 emissions explained

 - Emissions generated from waste disposal.
 This includes the disposal of waste generated both in operations and in the production of purchased materials and fuels, as well as disposal of sold products at the end of their life.

-Why measure your scope 1, 2, and 3 emissions?
+Why calculate your scope 1, 2, and 3 emissions?

 The world’s top-performing companies are committing to net zero: to reduce their emissions as much as possible, and then compensate any remainder with high-quality climate investment.